hpssjellis/j-ellis-geneva-2026-ai-for-good-conference-presentation/backups/plan05.md

 No full lectures.

 LLMs become lab assistants that help students debug, explain ideas, explore solutions, and learn faster.
-But the students still build, test, fail, improve, and understand the technology themselves.
+But the students still build, test, fail, improve, and understand the technology by doing.

 Collaboration is rewarded, but students first develop independence before moving into larger team projects.

-An Analog Firewall means students write code summaries and draw circuit diagrams before anything touches hardware.
+An Analog Firewall means students write code summaries and draw circuit diagrams before power is applied to any hardware.

 The entire course is designed for hands-on learning, low cost, poor internet environments, and classrooms where students need skills that survive changes in technology.

-The main requirement is access to computers — ideally a computer lab — because the computer becomes the student's engineering workspace.
+The main requirement is access to computers — ideally a computer lab and perhaps a 3D printer — because the computer becomes the student's engineering workspace.

 ---

 Who is interested?

-Throughout my teaching career, I have watched students solve technology problems as a class.
+Throughout my teaching career, I have watched students solve technology problems as a group, tech solutions do not always come from the top academic.

 I do not teach pre-engineers — students who naturally love mathematics, physics, and building things.
 They teach me.

 I also do not teach leaders.

-I discover leaders.
+I put students into situations where they discover they have those leadership abilities.

 Leaders are students who look outward while digging deeper.
-They see problems and think about how they can help others solve them.

-My job is to put students into situations where they discover those abilities in themselves.

 With that in mind:

-Maker100 Leaders Robotics needs the leaders in this room to calculate the cost to run this pilot at your school and find the funding.
+Maker100 Leaders Robotics needs the leaders in this room to calculate the cost to run this pilot at their school and find the funding.

 You are in one of the best places on the planet to raise that funding.

-For your calculation, you need at least three pre-engineers.
+For your course, you need at least three pre-engineers.

 Check with your supervisor and decide on a number of students — from three to thirty — in grades 9 to 12.

 Calculate hardware from supplier costs: approximately $200 USD per student to start, and about $50 USD each year or semester for replacement parts.

-Yes, we break equipment.

-That is part of learning.
+Yes, we break equipment.That is part of learning.

 Once you know the number of students and how long you want to run the program, calculate the total cost and solve the funding problem.

 That is not my job.
 But knowing where the money comes from is your first real leadership challenge.

-If your teacher wants to learn the technology and is willing to complete every assignment, I will help three times during the first course:

-At the start, for safety.

-In the middle, when students reach problems they cannot solve on their own.
+If your teacher wants to learn the technology and is willing to complete every assignment, I will help that class three times during the first course: Once at the start, for safety.
+Once, in the middle, when students reach problems they cannot solve on their own.

-And near the end, for the difficult Level 2 assignments.
+And once near the end, for the difficult Level 2 assignments.

-If your teacher is already an Arduino wizard, you may be able to run the first year without support.
+If however your teacher is already an Arduino ML wizard, you may be able to run the first year without support.

-We meet again next year.
+We meet again next year, with your data.

 If the results are positive, we look for multi-year Global South funding together.

 This course is hard.
 The leaders in this room have to want it.

 ---

-For a change of pace, let's do something different.

 Teenagers are going to use AI assistants.
 That is already happening.

 The question is whether they understand these tools — or whether they become dependent on them.